PauloMartin90/TheTraveler3649/README.md

 > The Aquatics*: The first intelligent species

 > I could sit next to you on a bus, and you'd never know - but that's just me.
 There are different tiers to The Union\;* though, the "more advanced" a civilization becomes, the more it wants to be left alone.
 One of you hit the proverbial nail-on-the-head with The Aquatics\*.

+## White holes
+In a series of comments ([1](https://old.reddit.com/user/TheTraveler3649/comments/n6jv4i/let_me_clarify_a_few_things/gxsidpz/), [2](https://old.reddit.com/user/TheTraveler3649/comments/n6jv4i/let_me_clarify_a_few_things/gy1xdvf/)), u/TheTraveler3649 reveals
+> Advanced artificially intelligent camera drones.
+They use a micro-singularity a (mini-black hole) for data storage, power, and propulsion.
+They have virtually unlimited data storage capacity.

+> You'll soon ~~be introduced~~ become more familiar with the idea of the [white hole](https://en.wikipedia.org/wiki/White_hole).

+The [wikipedia page for whiteholes](https://en.wikipedia.org/wiki/White_hole) is directly referenced.